cjinn/ENSC474-FinalProject/source/README.txt

  - Exports map to folder 'Results'

 v0.02.001
- - Create validation data set on control group, "diseased" images, etc
+ - Create validation data sets on control group to simulate "diseased" images, etc
  - Run tests with validation data set and note results
+ - Documented the processes and decisions on a PowerPoint Presentation.
+ - Tidied up this README.txt

+v0.02.002
+ - Create more validation data sets by using various filters
+ - Tidying up code for readability.

 v0.03.001
  - Documented all processes and decisions